 There are lots of other benefits.
 If you want to implement all this work manually will take huge time and effort.
 So it also saves time in the long run.

 Any of these plugins will help you with “On-page SEO.”
 If you don’t know how to set up & configure them properly, I can help you one step further (free).
 You can download my Yoast SEO settings and import them to your WordPress website within a minute.

 Just open the downloaded file in a text editor and take a copy of everything you see on the file.

-Now login to your WordPress website, and navigate to “Yoast SEO » Tools » Import and Export,” paste everything on the field, and hit the “Import Settings” button.
+Now login to your WordPress dashboard, and navigate to “Yoast SEO » Tools » Import and Export,” paste everything on the field, and hit the “Import Settings” button.

 These settings will save you one hour of work even if you’re an expert.
 It does not mean that you have to use my settings.
 You can use any one of the SEO plugins and set it up yourself.
 But whatever you do, make sure you implemented “On-page SEO” before you launch the website.

 Compressing images simply means reducing the size.
 You may think that it will reduce the quality but not.